 - Note professors that you enjoy or ideas in class or lab that you would like to pursue.

-- Talk to your academic adviser about how your Honors Project can enhance your program of study.
+- Talk to your academic advisor about how your Honors Project can enhance your program of study.

-- Talk with your project adviser about your project idea(s) and narrowing the topic to a reasonable research project.
+- Talk with your project advisor about your project idea(s) and narrowing the topic to a reasonable research project.

 - Begin background research on your topic so that you can describe the novel intellectual/scholarly contribution you will make through your project.